*I'll start with a caveat: I only read academic articles in business-related fields, and so this refers only to these. I have no idea if academic

 conducted as just that: research.
 The best challenge the findings of other research or models/concepts that have simply become accepted with no real question.

 As a footnote, however, it has to be said that my scepticism towards research also extends to that I refer to as practitioner or commercial research [I use many references to such in my books].
 Independent bodies such as Nielsen deliver impartial data and analysis - but others have an in-built bias.
 An organization that sells software for use in marketing on Facebook will always present research into user's activity on the platform with a positive slant, for example.

 My final comment on academic research is that before it is published it goes through the process of peer review.
 That is 'experts' in the subject area review the content for flaws.
 Hmmmmmm ...
 I'll let you judge for yourself how well this system works.
-You don't really want to get me started on the game that is getting published in academic journals :-)
+And you don't really want to get me started on the game that is getting published in academic journals :-).

 Examples of shite research